-The main entrance parking lot is open to clients and their care partner who are arriving for outpatient appointments only.
+The main entrance parking lot is available to clients and their care partner who are arriving for outpatient appointments only.
 This includes lab work and those coming in for an appointment with any of our services at the hospital.
 It is open from 6:30 a.m. to 6:30 p.m.
 Monday to Friday.
-All individuals must complete screening at our automated wellness screening stations and will be required to wash their hands and wear a mask while at SLMHC.

 How to Use Our Parking System